As a disclaimer:

 We're going to go ahead and assume that if you’re here, you know that climate change is caused by us humans emitting too many greenhouse gases, mostly CO₂, into the atmosphere.
 If not, feel free to learn more here.

-You might also be aware that climate change poses a whole host of problems, from sea level rise to extreme weather events to a multitude of negative health impacts for virtually all life on our planet.
+You might also be aware that climate change poses a host of existential threats from sea level rise to extreme weather events to a multitude of health hazards for virtually all life on our planet.

-We see three main approaches to solving problems associated with Climate Change:
+We see three main approaches to solving climate change:

 We are focused on the third approach - reverse - specifically on the removal of one greenhouse gas, CO₂, because it presents the biggest problem long term.

 Carbon dioxide removal also contains plenty of both accessible and desirable solutions, from reforestation and soil sequestration, to capturing CO₂ from the air with machines and storing it permanently underground, to making industrial wastes less hazardous by mineralizing them, to protecting coastal communities by sinking invasive seaweeds deep into the ocean.

 350ppm is the concentration of CO₂ in the atmosphere where climate change is no longer out of control.

 The last time our atmosphere was below 350ppm was in the 1980s.
 It takes decades to feel the effects of extra CO₂ and the planet has warmed just over 2ºF because of this.

 We're currently at 420ppm, locking in another +2ºF thus triggering the first four major climate tipping points.